-The human brain is perhaps the most complex machine in the universe; in the Computational Modelling Laboratory, we develop computer models of the brain that help us understand this complexity.
+The human brain is perhaps the most complex machine in the universe; in the Computational Modelling Laboratory, we develop computer models of the brain that help us to understand this complexity.

 Sometimes, those models help us visualise and analyse the massive raw data from neuroscience experiments in more revealing ways.
 Other times, our models are designed to mimic or replicate aspects of brain function.